The Tradeoffs in Leaning Against the Wind

-Credit booms sometimes lead to financial crises and subsequent severe and persistent economic slumps.
-So should monetary policy “lean against the wind” and counteract excess credit growth, or should it focus only on inflation and output stability?
-We study this issue quantitatively in a small New Keynesian dynamic stochastic general equilibrium model in which the risk of financial crises depends on “excess credit.”
-We compare monetary policy rules responding to the output gap to rules that respond to excess credit.
-We find that responding to credit can lead to a lower average probability of financial crisis, at the cost of higher cyclical volatility in inflation and output.
-We discuss the factors that affect the desirability of leaning against the wind.
+Credit booms sometimes lead to financial crises which are accompanied with severe and persistent economic slumps.
+Does this imply that monetary policy should “lean against the wind” and counteract excess credit growth, even at the cost of higher output and inflation volatility?
+We study this issue quantitatively in a standard small New Keynesian dynamic stochastic general equilibrium model which includes a risk of financial crisis that depends on “excess credit”.
+We compare monetary policy rules that respond to the output gap with rules that respond to excess credit.
+We find that leaning against the wind may be attractive, depending on several factors, including (1) the severity of financial crises; (2) the sensitivity of crisis probability to excess credit; (3) the volatility of excess credit; (4) the level of risk aversion.

 Suggested Citation: Suggested Citation